 - Attend committee meetings as determined by chair

 - Commitment to serving CSU Business Students

 - Inclusive of all identities, skills, abilities, and contributions

 - Record of community service

-Applications open once a semester (September – October in the Fall and April – May in the Spring).
+Applications open once per semester.
 There are two rounds in the application process: the written application and the interview.

 Round 1: Written Application

-Applicants will submit a questionnaire and a resume.
+Applicants will submit a written application.
 An application review committee (comprised of current members) will review the applications and select applicants to interview.
 Applicants are notified whether or not they will receive an interview.

 Round 2: Interview

 Interviews take place on one day and times are scheduled based on interviewee availability.
 The interview is 20 minutes long and is conducted by a committee of 4-5 current DSLC members.
 Interviewees will be notified of whether or not they receive membership on the day of the interview.